HeIIow2/music-downloader/README.md

 #### Song

-So as you can see, the probaply most important Class is the `music_kraken.Song` class.
+So as you can see, the probably most important Class is the `music_kraken.Song` class.
 It is used to save the song in *(duh)*.

-It has handfull attributes, where half of em are self explanatory, like `title` or `genre`.
+It has handful attributes, where half of em are self-explanatory, like `title` or `genre`.
 The ones like `isrc` are only relevant to you, if you know what it is, so I won't elaborate on it.

 Interesting is the `date`.
 It uses a custom class.
 More on that [here](#music_krakenid3timestamp).